FasterVAR: Plug-and-Play Acceleration for Visual Autoregressive Models: Related work

-In this work, we conduct a systematic analysis of how VAR models establish semantic content and structural details across diverse scale steps, by which we explicitly reveal the distinction of VAR generation stages.
-Building on the observation, we further characterize unique, stage-dependent properties inherent in the VAR models.
-Finally, leveraging these properties, we propose an acceleration technique for VAR inference without compromising the quality of semantics or structures.
+In this work, we conduct a systematic analysis of how VAR models establish semantic content and structural details across diverse scale, by which we reveal the distinction of VAR generation stages.
+Building on the observation, we further characterize stage-dependent properties inherent in the VAR models.
+Finally, leveraging these properties, we propose an acceleration technique for VAR inference.